tdiesler/nessus-cardano/README.md

 ## Running the Cardano CLI

 We can also use the image to run Cardano CLI commands.
+For this to work, the node must share its IPC socket location, which we can then use in the `cardano-cli` alias definition.

 ```
-# Define the cardano-cli alias

 alias cardano-cli="docker run -it --rm \
   -v ~/cardano:/var/cardano/local \
-  -v /mnt/disks/data00:/opt/cardano/data \
+  -v relay-ipc:/opt/cardano/ipc \
   nessusio/cardano-node cardano-cli"

 cardano-cli query tip --mainnet